A Unified Framework for Hopsets and Spanners

 i.e. the stretch of this new path is $2t+3$, and its hopbound is $4r_F+3$.

-Although we chose $\{r'_i\}$ for a specific pair of vertices, this choice of $\{r'_i\}$ \textbf{doesn't change our construction at all}, but only the analysis.
-So, we proved that for each $u,v\in V$, there is a path between them in $G\cup H$, with stretch $2t+3$ and hopbound $4r_F+3$, for our initial choice of $\{r_i\}$. \end{proof}
+Although we chose $\{r'_i\}$ for a specific pair of vertices, this choice of $\{r'_i\}$ {\em doesn't change our construction at all}, but only the analysis.
+Hence, we conclude that for each $u,v\in V$, there is a path between them in $G\cup H$, with stretch $2t+3$ and hopbound $4r_F+3$, for our original sequence $\{r_i\}$. \end{proof}